Volvo XC90 review - Reliability and safety

-Euro NCAP tested the XC90 in 2015.
-It earned a full five-star rating and a 97 per cent score for occupant protection, plus a 100 per cent score for safety tech.
+Volvo is a byword for safety and dependability, so the XC90’s full five-star Euro NCAP rating should come as no surprise.
+When it was tested in 2015, the XC90 earned a 97 per cent score for occupant protection, plus a 100 per cent score for its safety assist systems.
 This is partly thanks to two pieces of tech that made their debut in the XC90: a Run Off-Road system that senses if you veer off the tarmac – preparing the car for a crash – and special energy-absorbent seats that’ll reduce the impact of a big hit.

 There’s also a clever autonomous braking system, which stops you turning in front of an oncoming car.
 This is part of Volvo’s enhanced City Safety package, which also helps protect against collisions with motorcycles, swerving bicycles or errant pedestrians.

 Other safety features include a passenger compartment constructed from high-strength steel.
 Known as boron steel, it’s the strongest steel in use in the auto industry, and Volvo reckons the XC90 uses more of it (by percentage of body weight) than any other car on sale.

 On top of this, the XC90 gets all of the usual safety kit, including seven airbags that provide protection to all three rows of seats and ESP, while blind spot warning and rear cross traffic alert form part of the Intellisafe Surround system.